waxx567/portfolio-2025/README.md

 Run `npm install`.

+Run `npm run dev`.

+Open [localhost 5173](http://localhost:5173/) to see the application running locally.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.